Skip to main content

 Sandra Adam-Couralet

-Sandra Adam-Couralet is an exhibition curator, art historian, and art critic.
-Since 2021, she has served as curator of the Collection at the Fondation Cartier.
-Among other projects, she has worked on the exhibitions Siamo Foresta (Triennale, Milan, 2023) and Exposition Générale (Paris, 2025).
+Sandra Adam-Couralet is an exhibition curator, art historian and art critic.
+Since 2021, she is curator of the Collection at the Fondation Cartier.

-Previously a curator at the Palais de Tokyo, she notably organized the group exhibition Enfance (2018, dramaturgy: Clément Cogitore).
-In 2016, she served as curator and associate artistic director of Nuit Blanche, organized by Jean de Loisy and the Palais de Tokyo.
+Previously curator at the Palais de Tokyo, she notably organized the group exhibition Enfance (2018, dramaturgy: Clément Cogitore).
+In 2016, she curated the Nuit Blanche in Paris as associate artistic director, with Jean de Loisy and the Palais de Tokyo.

 Between 2013 and 2017, Sandra Adam-Couralet was co-producer of the weekly program “Les Regardeurs” on France Culture.
-Between 2016 and 2019, she served as a columnist on Arnaud Laporte’s program “La Dispute.”
+Between 2016 and 2019, she worked on Arnaud Laporte’s program “La Dispute.”